German Shepherd vs Labrador RetrieverLast updated: by Jessi Larson

 It’s also worth comparing their coats.
-The German Shepherd has a medium-length double coat that flows with the curves of the body.
-You’ll find these dogs in all sorts of colors including – black, black and tan, sable, grey, red and black, and black and silver.
+The German Shepherd has a medium-length double coat that flows with the body’s curves.
+You’ll find these dogs in all sorts of colors, including – black, black and tan, sable, grey, red and black, and black and silver.

-In comparison, the Labrador Retriever boats a thick, water-repellant double coat that sheds quite frequently.
-Coat colors include yellow, black and brown.
+The Labrador Retriever boats a thick, water-repellant double coat that sheds quite frequently.
+Coat colors include yellow, black, and brown.

-Both possess a strength in their bodies and have unique faces.
+Both possess strength in their bodies and have unique faces.

-The German Shepherd has a pointed, longer nose that creates an elegance in their facial features.
+The German Shepherd has a pointed, longer nose, creating elegance in its facial features.

-The Labrador Retriever, on the other hand, has a wider head with a shorter nose.
+The Labrador Retriever, on the other hand, has a broader head with a shorter nose.

-Anyone who has had a German Shepherd or Labrador Retriever in their life before can tell you they are both strong personalities.
+Anyone who has had a German Shepherd or Labrador Retriever before can tell you they are both strong personalities.

-The AKC says the German Shepherd’s defining characteristic is their character.
-Loyal, courageous and confident, they can easily learn commands and are highly eager to please, making them great task dogs.
+The AKC says the German Shepherd’s defining characteristic is its character.
+Loyal, courageous, and confident, they can quickly learn commands and are highly eager to please, making them great task dogs.

 Though they can fearlessly and intensely defend their pack, they are known to be sweet, gentle family pets who will act as another set of eyes on the kids.

-And while they are exceptionally loyal to their family, they will treat strangers with aloofness, not one to jump into a friendship without a little time and effort invested.
+And while they are exceptionally loyal to their family, they will treat strangers with aloofness, not one to jump into a friendship without a bit of time and effort invested.

 Labrador Retrievers, on the other hand, are happy to be the life of the party, willing to love anyone with a treat and a little bit of affection to give.

-Without a doubt, the breed is defined by their friendliness.
-They eagerly bond with their whole family, even other pets under the right circumstances.
-In fact, they’ll socialize well with just about everyone, whether it be the neighbor dog or a person they meet only once.
+Without a doubt, the breed is defined by its friendliness.
+They eagerly bond with their whole family, even other pets, under the right circumstances.
+They’ll socialize well with just about everyone, whether it be the neighbor dog or a person they meet only once.

 One thing to note about Labrador Retrievers is that their high energy can lead to some naughty habits if they aren’t exercised regularly.

-When comparing how you would train a German Shepherd vs Labrador Retriever, you will see there are similarities.
+You will see similarities when comparing how you would train a German Shepherd vs Labrador Retriever.

 Both breeds have high energy and are excited about making you happy.
 However, because they’re both larger, it’s crucial that training starts for both of them as a puppy.

-Socialization at a young age is especially important for the German Shepherd.
+Socialization at a young age is essential for the German Shepherd.
 With this, they will become more adaptable and well-mannered as an adult.